ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/permissions_api.md

 // Before adding new user permissions, specify that user doesn't have these
 // permissions.
 This way, you can subscribe to sc-event of erasing negative
 // sc-arc, because when you add new permissions for user, all existing
 // negative sc-arcs to permissions are erased.
 This logic will help you to
-// wait for user's permissions will be changed.
+// wait for user's permissions to be changed.
 ScAddr const & _actionClassArcAddr = context.CreateEdge(
   ScType::EdgeDCommonConst,
   ScKeynodes::action_generate_in_sc_memory,